Giraffes could be listed as an endangered species by the United States

 “With fewer giraffes left in Africa than elephants, it is imperative that we turn our attention to these unique animals before it is too late,” the petition said.

-The petition says giraffes are threatened by habitat loss, drought, diseases and hunting — both legal sport hunting and poaching.
+The petition said giraffes are threatened by habitat loss, drought, diseases and hunting — both legal sport hunting and poaching.

 The International Union for Conservation of Nature listed giraffes as “vulnerable” in its 2016 “Red List” of endangered species and said their populations had fallen by up to 40% over the last 30 years.